COSBlab/bAIes-IDP/tutorial/bAIes/README.md

 * The distograms.
 They are located in a pickle file whose name looks like "result_model_x_ptm_pred_x.pkl"

-* The relaxed pdb model, which will be used as a starting point fot the simulations.
+* The relaxed pdb model, which will be used as a starting point for the simulations.

 ### Colabfold

-For Colabfold predictions, the relevant information will be similar:
+For Colabfold predictions, the relevant information will be the same:

 * The distograms.
 They are located in a subdirectory that finishes with "_distmat" , in a numpy file whose name looks like "alphafold2_ptm_model_x_seed_xxx_prob_distributions.npy"